Travatan Z Side Effects

 Generic Name: travoprost ophthalmic

-Note: This document contains side effect information about travoprost ophthalmic.
-Some of the dosage forms listed on this page may not apply to the brand name Travatan Z.
+Note: This page contains side effects data for the generic drug travoprost ophthalmic.
+It is possible that some of the dosage forms included below may not apply to the brand name Travatan Z.

 For the Consumer